aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-pbr-materials-to-objects/_index.md

 // ExEnd:InitializeScene
 ```

+> **Pro tip:** Keep `MyDir` pointing to a write‑able folder; otherwise the `save` call will fail.

-## Step 2: Initialize PBR Material
+## Step 2: Initialize a PBR Material

-Create a PBR material and customize its properties such as metallic and roughness factors.
+Configure a PBR material with metallic and roughness values that give a near‑metallic look.

 ```java
 // ExStart:InitializePBRMaterial